nodeschool/bristol/README.md

 ## Events ##

-We're planning an event in February 2015, and we'll keep you updated!
+Our event in February 2015 went well, and we'll keep you updated on plans for more!